-Introduction
+1. Introduction

-Laparoscopic surgery has became standard treatment of colorectal cancer unless there is exceptional indication for open technique .
+Laparoscopic surgery has gained increasing popularity for treatment of colorectal cancer.
 According to the American Board of colorectal surgery, already in 2005, about 24.3% of laparoscopic colorectal surgery was performed for oncologic indications.
-In the same year, about 41.1% of surgical operations for colorectal cancer were accomplished laparoscopically .
-Nowadays, the trend towards laparoscopic technique in colorectal surgery, either for benign or malignant disease, is continuously rising up. open technique in colorectal cancer surgery as care diminished gradually in favour of minimal invasive surgery , laparoscopic and robotic CRC resection approved to be with better outcome than open surgery in morbidity , recovery , length of hospital stay and complications , despite this advantages Still questionable whether lymph node yielding is different between open and laparoscopic technique .
+In the same year, about 41.1% of surgical operations for colorectal cancer were accomplished laparoscopically.
+Nowadays, the trend towards laparoscopic technique in colorectal surgery, either for benign or malignant disease, is continuously rising up. open technique in colorectal cancer surgery as care diminished gradually in favour of minimal invasive surgery, laparoscopic and robotic CRC resection approved to be with better outcome than open surgery in morbidity, recovery, length of hospital stay and complications, despite this advantages still questionable whether lymph node yielding is different between open and laparoscopic technique.

-One of the mainstay prognostic indicator is involvement of lymph node , this will govern the need for adjuvant or neoadjuvant chemotherapy and give drastic prognosis in natural history of CRC.
+One of the mainstay prognostic indicator is involvement of lymph node, this will govern the need for adjuvant or neoadjuvant chemotherapy and give drastic prognosis in natural history of CRC.

 Patients with negative lymph node in CRC have 70 % to 80 % 5 year survival rate while with lymph node metastasis have only 30% to 60 %.
-In this study I compared the lymph node yield between open and laparoscopic technique using 12 lymph nodes as standard for oncological resection .
+In this study I compared the lymph node yield between open and laparoscopic technique using 12 lymph nodes as standard for oncological resection.

-Number of lymph node harvested in colorectal surgery considered crucial and have great impact in treatment, survival and prognosis . yielding of lymph nodes can be affected by multifactor like surgical technique , histopathologist , location of the tumour and many other factors , in this study we tried to search if there is any difference between open and laparoscopic technique using lymph node yield of 152 CRC cases done between 2012 to 2016 in UHL hospital in county of Limerick Republic of Ireland, the study designed as retrospective comparative review between laparoscopic and open technique.
+Number of lymph node harvested in colorectal surgery considered crucial and have great impact in treatment, survival and prognosis . yielding of lymph nodes can be affected by multifactor like surgical technique , histopathologist , location of the tumour and many other factors , in this study we tried to search if there is any difference between open and laparoscopic technique using review of more than 20 published studies ,

-Lymph node drainage system of large bowel have the same complexity as it is blood supply and interlinked with circuit of lymph channels , so the lymphatic drainage of large bowel conveyed in the mesentery and regionally distributed as blood supply , skip lesion can happen either for anatomical variant or congenital anomalies.
+Lymph node drainage system of large bowel have the same complexity as it is blood supply and interlinked with circuit of lymph channels, so the lymphatic drainage of large bowel conveyed in the mesentery and regionally distributed as blood supply, skip lesion can happen either for anatomical variant or congenital anomalies.

-In study published 2019 Orsenigo E, et al. in Italy , Milano involved 2319 patients and it is multisystematic review showed there is different factors in addition to anatomical variant and anomalies influence lymph node yielding and retrieval , this factor subjected to uni- and multivariate analyses.
+In study published 2019 Orsenigo E, et al. in Italy, Milano involved 2319 patients and it is multisystematic review showed there is different factors in addition to anatomical variant and anomalies influence lymph node yielding and retrieval, this factor subjected to uniand multivariate analyses.
 Moreover, a survival analysis was carried out to verify the prognostic implications of nodal counts.
-The mean number of evaluated nodes was $24.08 \pm 11.4$ , $20.34 \pm 11.8$ , and $15.33 \pm 9.64$ in surgically treated right-sided colon cancer, left-sided colon cancer, and rectal tumours, respectively.
+The mean number of evaluated nodes was 24.08 ± 11.4 , 20.34 ± 11.8 , and 15.33 ± 9.64 in surgically treated right-sided colon cancer, left-sided colon cancer, and rectal tumours, respectively.
 More than 12 lymph nodes were reported in surgical specimens in 1094 (86.9%) cases in the colon cohort and in 425 (63%) cases in the rectal cohort, and patients who underwent neoadjuvant chemoradiation were analysed separately.
 On univariate analysis of the colon cancer group, higher LNs counts were associated with female sex, right colon cancer, emergency surgery, pT3-T4 diseases, higher tumour size, and resected specimen length (1).